-Festa Major De Gracia started in 1817 on the day of the Assumption of Mary in honor of Gràcia being annexed into Barcelona.
+Festa Major De Gracia, one of many Spanish festivals, started in 1817 on the day of the Assumption of Mary in honor of Gràcia being annexed into Barcelona.
 In the 19th century, the town began transitioning from a rural area to an urban town.
 Throughout this transformation, the town held onto its tradition of decorating the streets.
 The Festival runs from August 15 through August 21 every year.

 The festival rages day and night, turning 20 streets in Gràcia into their own new worlds with their own unique themes for the time.
 Although drinking, dancing and partying paint the landscape at night, the festival also features human castles and a fire run as well as activities for children throughout the day, allowing the entire family to enjoy the street festival.

 Along with the element of partying and revelry, residents of the usually-quiet neighborhood compete for the best decorated street using recycled materials and a chosen block-theme.
 Decorations stretch between buildings to turn streets into tunnel-like passages exploding with color and papier-mâché sculptures.
 It is definitely a sight worth seeing!

 Everyone in Barcelona takes part in this festival and so should you.
 Don't miss out and don't forget to visit the neighborhood and take some cool pictures next week!